rakkasjs/rakkas-realworld/readme.md

 npm run bootstrap # Initialize the database npm run dev       # Start the dev server
 ```

+> :warning: The `react-markdown` package that we use to render markdown doesn't work in development mode.
+We're trying to fix the issue.
+It runs fine on production.

 When you're happy with the results, you can build and run a production server with these commands: